theodtasia/dogs-image-search-postgress-database-with-flask-frontend/README.md

 Run the following command to add the dog images records into to the table of the PostgreSQL database.

 `python db.py --do=add`

+**Evaluation**

+if you want to evaluate the results and make plots for an unkown image update the following consts in evaluation.py with your imageName and breed

+ `   image = 'beagle.jpg'
+    breed = 'Beagle'`

+At the breed const write the name of the dog breed that your image includes in EXACTLY same way it appears in the stanford image folders, for example the correct breed name is pug and not PUG or Pug.
+Check the dataset folder names.

+Run the evaluation.py